micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-12-rashi_en.md

 <b>He treated Avram well,</b> [“he” refers to] Pharaoh, <b>for her sake.</b>

 ### passuk 17
-<b>Adonoy afflicted, etc.</b> He was smitten with a kind of skin disease for which marital relations are harmful.
+<b>Hachem afflicted, etc.</b> He was smitten with a kind of skin disease for which marital relations are harmful.
 <b>And also his household.</b> [This should be interpreted] as its Targum: “And on <i>the people</i> of his house.”
 Its Midrashic interpretation [is that]: [וְאֶת בֵּיתוֹ] includes its walls, pillars and utensils.
 <b>Because of Sarai.</b> [Meaning:] according to her words, she tells the angel, “Strike [him]!” and he strikes [him].